arij45/PFE/README.md

-These are all the screenshots of the mobile application 'WiniCari
+These are all the screenshots of the mobile application"WiniCari"

 [WiniCariScreenshots.pdf](https://github.com/user-attachments/files/18307874/WiniCariScreenshots.pdf)